 Squats are a popular strength training exercise that primarily targets the muscles of the lower body, including the glutes, quads, and hamstrings.

-When performing squats, make sure your knees don't collapse inward.
+• When performing a squat, make sure your knees don't move inwards or towards each other.
 This can cause unnecessary stress on your knee joints and increase the risk of injury.
+Correct posture is the key and this starts with a strong core.

-Leaning too far forward: Leaning too far forward can put excessive stress on your lower back and reduce the activation of your leg muscles.
+• Leaning too far forward is a common mistake and is often due to poor flexibility.
+Leaning forward can put excessive stress on your lower back and reduce the activation of your leg muscles.
 Keep your chest up and your back straight throughout the movement.

-Letting your heels lift off the ground: Your weight should be distributed evenly throughout your feet, with your heels firmly planted on the ground.
+• Many people lift their heels off the ground.
+Your weight should be distributed evenly throughout your feet with your heels firmly planted on the ground.
 Lifting your heels can reduce your stability and increase the risk of injury.

 Exercise